-The financial result of EUR -3 million consists primarily of interest expenses and foreign exchange results on balance sheet positions held Report of the Board of Directors in foreign currencies.
+The financial result of EUR -3 million consists primarily of interest expenses and foreign exchange results on balance sheet positions held in foreign currencies.
 Interest expenses fell year on year due to the refinancing of long-term debt at the end of 2019.